spencerwooo/substats/docs/api.md

 ```

 - **Source shorthand:** `instagram`
 - **Query key:** Instagram username - the username after `instagram.com/` in your Instagram user profile URL.
-For instance: a valid Instagram username is the `vertigo_woo98` part in the user profile URL `https://www.instagram.com/vertigo_woo98`.
+For instance: a valid Instagram username is the `spencer_wooo` part in the user profile URL `https://www.instagram.com/spencer_wooo`.

 ### Telegram